galtproject/galtproject-docs/docs/applications/new-property.md

 sidebar_label: Register New Property
 ---

-A new property could be registered using NewPropertyApplication
+A new property can be registered using NewPropertyApplication

 v0.11